 One of the toughest parts of shopping for a website solution is looking at the price based on value.
 Everything is relative to your goals, budget and specific feature set.

 The main issue for Squarespace’s pricing versus non-all-inclusive solutions is their caps.
 Their plans are limited to a single website.
 Their lower tier plans cap the number of pages and products.

-The main issue for Squarespace’s pricing versus direct competitors is that they are simply more expensive.
-Weebly’s plans are cheaper for the same value (excluding ecommerce options).
+The main issue for Squarespace’s pricing versus their direct competitors is that they are simply more expensive.
+Weebly’s plans are cheaper for the same value (excluding eCommerce options).